Bath Bomb Buying Guide: Choosing the Right & Safe Product

 What Are Bath Bombs Made Of?

-Typically, bath bombs contain three key ingredients: baking soda, citric acid, and corn-starch.
+Typically, bath bombs contain three key ingredients: baking soda, citric acid, and cornstarch.
 They are then infused with dyes and aromas to make them vibrant and fragrant.
-Some bath bombs contain skin or mood boosting properties, such as Epsom salt or moisturising products like shea butter.
+Some bath bombs contain skin or mood-boosting properties, such as Epsom salt or moisturising products like shea butter.

 Choosing the Right Bath Bomb For You